opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Performing-Job-Procedures-Matrix.md

 ## Marking Jobs Under Review

-This action marks the selected job as [Under Review]{.skd-job-statuses}.
+This action marks the selected job as Under Review.
 To perform this procedure:

 1. Double-click on **Matrix** under the **Operation** topic.
 The